synthead/timex_datalink_client/README.md

 anniversaries = [
   TimexDatalinkClient::Eeprom::Anniversary.new(
     time: Time.new(1985, 7, 3),
-    anniversary: "release of back to the future"
+    anniversary: "Release of Back to the Future"
   ),
   TimexDatalinkClient::Eeprom::Anniversary.new(
     time: Time.new(1968, 4, 6),
-    anniversary: "release of 2001"
+    anniversary: "Release of 2001"
   )
 ]